Hong Kong queue of IPO hopefuls faces market reckoning

 “When markets are falling, many investors would choose not to participate in IPOs as the company’s stock prices are more likely to fall below IPO prices once it starts trading,” said Jian Shi Cortesi, portfolio manager of Asian equities for GAM investments.

-However companies from the region are still lining up to go public - from Chinese movie ticketing app Maoyan Weying to Tencent Music, the music streaming company owned by Chinese tech giant Tencent Holdings.
+However companies from the region are still lining up to go public - from Chinese movie ticketing app Maoyan Weying to Tencent Music, the music streaming company owned by Chinese tech giant Tencent Holdings (0700.HK).

 “The buy side wants access to China.
-They want access to the consumer,” said Aaron Arth, Head of Financing Group for Asia ex-Japan at Goldman Sachs, referring to the market weakness.
+They want access to the consumer,” said Aaron Arth, Head of Financing Group for Asia ex-Japan at Goldman Sachs (GS.N), referring to the market weakness.

 “While some of these deals could be performing better, most investors would say over the long term, these companies will show growth and value creation.”

-Goldman topped the league table for equity raising in the region, followed by Morgan Stanley and Citigroup.
+Goldman topped the league table for equity raising in the region, followed by Morgan Stanley (MS.N) and Citigroup (C.N).

 Reporting by Julia Fioretti; Editing by Stephen Coates